 Though the area is home to a substantial elk population, they tend to winter at a lower elevation and are not seen about the trails during ski season.
 Coyote and rabbits are common, however, and their tracks frequently punctuate the trails.

-At an average base elevation of 8,200 feet, Flagstaff Nordic Center can expect and depend on regular snow on a par with most Nordic facilities around the west.
+At an average base elevation of 8,200 feet, the Arizona Nordic Village can expect and depend on regular snow on a par with most Nordic facilities around the west.
 The trail layout, 16 feet wide and groomed for classic and skating, consists of well configured, expanding loops and a couple offshoot trails into the more distant reaches of the system.

 In the center of the lower trails, an easy to reach, spacious yurt complete with two fold-out futon couches, barbecue, and wood fireplace is available for overnight rentals.
 During the day it doubles as a warming facility and is the site of one of the more important trail amenities, a flushable outhouse.

 There’s plenty of climbing to be had on the trails with corresponding downhill runs.
 Most of it is long and gradual, with pleasant return trips snaking and descending through the pines.